-Carbon monoxide is odorless and tasteless, which means it’s difficult to detect a leak until a person becomes sick.
-And even then, the symptoms of carbon monoxide poisoning mimic those of the flu, making it difficult to identify.
+Carbon monoxide is odorless and tasteless, making it difficult to detect a leak until someone becomes sick.
+And even then, the symptoms of carbon monoxide poisoning mimic those of the flu, making it challenging to identify.

-It sounds scary and, yes, it can be frightening.
-There’s no way to sugar coat it — ignoring the risks can get you killed.
-But if you take the time to understand what carbon monoxide is and how you can prevent it from reaching your loved ones, then you can sleep well at night knowing your family is safe.
+It sounds scary, and yes, it can be frightening.
+There’s no way to sugarcoat it — ignoring the risks can kill you.
+But if you take the time to understand what carbon monoxide is and how to prevent it from reaching your loved ones, you can sleep well at night knowing your family is safe.

 What Is Carbon Monoxide?

 Carbon monoxide (CO) is a colorless, odorless gas found wherever fuel is burned.
-That means carbon monoxide sources include trucks, cars and small engines, as well as certain household appliances, including gas ranges, furnaces, fireplaces and grills.
-It can be released from natural gas, gasoline, coal, charcoal and wood, which means most people have at least one possible source of carbon monoxide in or around their home.
+Carbon monoxide sources include trucks, cars, small engines, and certain household appliances, including gas ranges, furnaces, fireplaces, and grills.
+It can be released from natural gas, gasoline, coal, charcoal, and wood, which means most people have at least one possible source of carbon monoxide in or around their homes.

 When a person breathes it in, CO prevents blood cells from carrying enough oxygen throughout their body.
 When your body doesn’t have the proper amount of oxygen it needs, then it can’t function as it should.
 Vital organs can’t work right, and you become very sick.

-Carbon monoxide levels are often referenced when talking about air pollution because it is also a problem outdoors, especially in areas with a lot of industrial production or high-density areas where there are a large number of cars and trucks on the roads.
-It’s a big factor in air pollution, and there’s a lot of information out there about what it does when it’s released into the air in high doses.
+Carbon monoxide levels are often referenced when talking about air pollution because it is also a problem outdoors, especially in areas with a lot of industrial production or high-density areas with many cars and trucks on the roads.
+It’s a significant factor in air pollution, and there’s a lot of information about what it does when released into the air in high doses.

 Typically, when you hear people discussing carbon monoxide poisoning, it’s referring to what happens when dangerous levels of carbon monoxide enter a home.
 When CO is released into a poorly-ventilated indoor space, its effects rapidly intensify.